I leave with you;

 It takes practice to stay focused in the background of our daily life.
 We all have years of habit to overcome.
-However, we can practice letting this consoling message of Jesus find a place in our conscious awareness at various points in our day, whether it is in the shower, while getting dressed, or simply whenever we are on our way from one place to another.
+However, we can practice letting this consoling message of Jesus find a place in our awareness at various points in our day, whether it is in the shower, while getting dressed, or simply whenever we are on our way from one place to another.
 Sometimes it will take a conscious effort to let these thoughts replace the thoughts that are there already.
 In the background of our day is where our worries reside.
 It's where we carry anxiety and stress.
 Sometimes it is where we carry on imaginary conversations with others or “replay” past conversations like a song that we can't get out of our heads.
 This is when we turn those returning anxieties over the God, asking God to heal us.

 “Good night, Jesus.
 Thank you for today.
 Let me put everything aside tonight.
 I know you will be with me all day tomorrow.”